Bwindi Impenetrable National Park

 (x)

 The property is internationally recognized as an Important Bird Area (BirdLife, 2012; NatureUganda, 2015) and lies within the Albertine Rift Mountains Endemic Bird Area (Stattersfield et al., 1998).
 At least 350 species of birds have been recorded, including 22 of the 36 known Albertine Rift endemics (UNEP-WCMC, 2012; Ugandan Wildlife Authority, 2014).
-There eight species of avifauna included in the IUCN Red List of Threatened species, including: Grauer’s Swamp Warbler (Bradypterus graueri, EN), Turner's Eremomela (Eremomela turneri, EN), African Green Broadbill (Pseudocalyptomena graueri, VU), Chapin’s Flycatcher (Fraseria lendu, VU), Shelley's Crimsonwing (Cryptospiza shelleyi, VU), Lagden’s Bush Shrike (Malaconotus lagdeni, NT), Dwarf Honeyguide (Indicator pumilio, NT) and Forest Ground-thrush (Geokichla oberlaenderi, NT) (IBA Factsheet 2012; IUCN Red List)
+Several species of avifauna are included in the IUCN Red List of Threatened species, including: Grauer’s Swamp Warbler (Bradypterus graueri, VU), Turner's Eremomela (Eremomela turneri, NT), African Green Broadbill (Pseudocalyptomena graueri, VU), Chapin’s Flycatcher (Fraseria lendu, VU), Shelley's Crimsonwing (Cryptospiza shelleyi, EN), Lagden’s Bush Shrike (Malaconotus lagdeni, NT), and Forest Ground-thrush (Geokichla oberlaenderi, NT) (IBA Factsheet 2012; IUCN, 2025).

 Occurrence of Albertine Rift endemic species